FigPugTeam/code-of-conduct/README.md

-# Code of Conduct

-All participants of Tiny Factories are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with Tiny Factories.
+All participants of Tiny Factories are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with FigPug

 ## The Pledge